Everything you need to know about data driven design and web prototypes

-Data-driven applications have never been hotter: Uber uses mobile data to improve its services, and even influence urban design; Facebook just announced its support for an incubator for data-driven startups in Paris; and VentureBeat was named 2017 as “the year of data”.
+Data driven design has never been hotter: Uber uses mobile data to improve its services, and even influence urban design; Facebook just announced its support for an incubator for data driven design startups in Paris; and VentureBeat was named 2017 as “the year of data”.

 Visualizing data in a mobile or web app is, however, no picnic for developers and designers.
 Building UIs that live up to UX best practices while accommodating a large amount of data poses a challenge: how do you present big data to users accessibly?

-Data-driven prototyping can help solve those challenges, especially when you’re armed with a wireframing tool that lets you create interactive, data-driven prototypes with real data that can be customized, filtered and paginated.
+Data driven UI can help solve those challenges, especially when you’re armed with a wireframing tool that lets you create interactive, data driven prototypes with real data that can be customized, filtered and paginated.

-Let’s check out how data-driven prototyping can supercharge your UI designs and solve common data visualization niggles.
+Let’s check out how data driven design can supercharge your UI designs and solve common data visualization niggles.

 UX data visualization with Justinmind

 With Justinmind prototyping tool, not only can you import real data into high fidelity prototypes and wireframes, but you can also interact with that data as if it were a fully functional application, without having to worry about coding.

 - Import real data or enter manual data directly into the prototype

 - Visualize data in UX-friendly data lists and grids

 - Use simple drag and drop actions to create Variables and Conditional Navigation